Last updated on August 6th, 2020 at 02:36 pm

-If you are using both racks of your oven at once, make sure to set the timer to go off half way through the cooking time so that you can rotate the cookies for even cooking.
+If you are using both racks of your oven at once, make sure to set the timer to go off halfway through the cooking time so that you can rotate the cookies for even cooking.

 Let the cookies become 100% cool before you box them up or ice them.
-If you box them warm they will stick together.
-If you ice them warm the icing melts and slides right off the cookie.
+If you box them warm, they will stick together.
+If you ice them warm, the icing melts and slides right off the cookie.

 Sugar cookies don’t keep more than a few day, so bless another family with a plate full.

-19. If at first you don’t succeed try again
+19. If at first you don’t succeed–try again

 20 years ago my sugar cookies tasted either like rubber or like cardboard.
-About 10 years ago they started becoming the think I am known for.
+About ten years ago they started becoming the thing I am known for.
 People flock to my husband come Christmas time to see if sugar cookies are in his lunch.
 Moms sneak extras into their pockets at our annual Christmas cookie party.
 So don’t be too hard on yourself if they flop the first time or the second or third time, learn from your flop and keep trying.

-20 If you are making sugar cookies with kids
+20. If you are making sugar cookies with kids

 If you are making sugar cookies with children, THROW MOST OF THIS LIST OUT!
 I make my sugar cookies in the early morning hours before the kids are up, it is therapy to me.
 Later when they are cooled I let them decorate them however they want.
 When she was younger, my daughter would occasionally help me bake a batch and when she did I would start off our cookie session with the attitude of “building memories is more important than building perfect sugar cookies.”
 I still used real ingredients, but I was not as fussy on the looks of the cookie.